|Rules of Catholic Cemeteries of the Archdiocese of St. Louis|

 B. Hard, dense marble may be used, but is not recommended.

 C. Only traditional bronze patina markers may be used, color is not permitted.
-Bronze markers on a granite base are not permitted.
+Bronze markers must be mounted on a 4" sub- base of granite or concrete.
+No part of the marker is to be set above ground level, neither marker nor base to exceed permissible dimensions.
+The cemetery is not responsible nor liable for damage or theft.

 D. Other materials are not approved.